 Included in receivables from other and accounts payable and accrued liabilities are related parties receivables and payables for account balances of directors and principal officers.
 Also included as related parties receivables and payables are funds the Company advances to and receives from the Parent and sister corporations in the normal course of business.
-These receivables and payables bear interest based on the prime rates and consisted of \$436 and \$524 of receivables and \$5,169 and \$5,733 of payables at September 30, 2023 and 2022, respectively.
+These receivables and payables bear interest based on the prime rates and consisted of \$613 and \$436 of receivables and \$9,270 and \$5,169 of payables at September 30, 2024 and 2023, respectively.

 The Parent has a revolving line of credit and has pledged two-thirds of the Company's outstanding common stock in connection with its line of credit.
-At September 30, 2022, the Parent also had an irrevocable standby letter of credit and had pledged 10% of the Company's outstanding common stock in connection with this letter of credit.
-This standby letter of credit had expired as of September 30, 2023.

 The Parent leases its Great Falls, Montana office space from a limited liability company whose members include a director of the Parent.
-The following is a schedule by fiscal year of future non-cancelable, minimum lease payments required under the related party lease as of September 30, 2023:
+The following is a schedule by fiscal year of future non-cancelable, minimum lease payments required under the related party lease as of September 30, 2024:

-2024 1,050

-2025 1,162
+2025 \$ 1,065

 2026 1,180

 2027 1,197

 2028 1,215

-Total lease payments 5,804
+Total lease payments \$ 4,657

-Less: Interest (1,031)
+Less: Interest (677)

-Present value of related party lease \$ 4,773
+Present value of related party lease \$ 3,980